garanaveen/deerbrooketx/notary.md

 Some of the other services where you can get notarized are,
  * UPS
- * Leander Court (Near to HEB). - Free of cost.
-Might have to call them and ask for availability.
+ * Leander Municipal Court [Google Maps - 201 N Brushy St, Leander, TX 78641](https://maps.app.goo.gl/Fb9kSF7UUXpeWCfc6). - Free of cost.
+Walk ins are allowed but might be best to call them before hand and ask for availability.
  * WellsFargo - Free.
 Don't need to hold an account.
 Call up and check for availability.
  * Chase Bank - Free